DhanushKumarSG/Data-Analysis-On_Axon_Company/README.md

-# Power-Bi_Project
+# Power BI project on Anox company data
-Power BI project on Anox company data
+The successful implementation of the Axon project employed Microsoft Power BI for intuitive data visualization and analysis.
+Utilizing MySQL as the database backend, the solution extracted, cleaned, and transformed sales data to provide actionable insights.
+Interactive dashboards, crafted using Power BI's visualization tools and DAX functions, empowered the sales team and management with real-time, data-driven decision-making capabilities.
+Advanced analytics leveraging SQL enhanced the depth of insights, ensuring a user-friendly BI solution that optimized sales data management and substantially improved the decision-making process.